weppos/publicsuffix-ruby/README.md

 ## Requirements

-- Ruby >= 1.8.7
+- Ruby >= 1.9.3

-*PublicSuffix* requires Ruby 1.8.7 or greater.
-For older versions of Ruby, see the [CHANGELOG.md](CHANGELOG.md) file.
+For an older versions of Ruby use a previous release.
 We also support several [Ruby implementations](http://www.simonecarletti.com/code/publicsuffix/#implementations).

 ## Installation